Sid the Science Kid: The Movie

-Sid the Science Kid: The Movie is a 2013 animated science fiction comedy film directed by Kirk R. Thatcher and based off of the PBS Kids television series of the same name.
+Sid the Science Kid: The Movie is a 2013 animated science fiction comedy film directed by Kirk R. Thatcher and based on the PBS Kids television series of the same name.
 Serving as the series finale, the film follows the titular character, voiced by Drew Massey, who visits a science museum with his friends before it opens to the public and must stop a robot tour guide from wreaking havoc.

 Sid the Science Kid: The Movie premiered on PBS Kids on March 25, 2013, before a home video release by NCircle Entertainment on April 2.

 Premise

 Sid and his classmate Gabriela enter a contest and win the chance to visit a new modern science museum before its grand opening.
 There, the kids meet a quirky scientist who has designed robot tour guides for the museum.
 However, one of the robots goes haywire and puts the museum's opening in jeopardy, leaving it up to Sid and his friends to find the robot before it causes destruction.